Senior Coastal Operations Officer

 As part of the role, your responsibilities may include:

-• leading and managing a number of Coastguard Rescue Teams, under the supervision of the Coastal Operations Area Commander to ensure that the Operational Area is at a state of constant readiness.
+• The role holder is responsible for leading and managing a number of Coastguard Rescue Teams, under the supervision of the Coastal Operations Area Commander to ensure that the Operational Area is at a state of constant readiness.

-• supervision and management of operational equipment, vehicles and estate belonging to a number of Coastguard Rescue Teams
+• Responsible for the supervision and management of operational equipment, vehicles and estate belonging to a number of Coastguard Rescue Teams

 Are you passionate about helping others?